 AURIGNY FREQUENT FLYER ACCOUNTS

-Protecting the safety and privacy of children is important to us therefore, as an extra precaution, we will not permit children under 16 to open an Aurigny Frequent Flyer account.
-As soon as we become aware of such an account having been created, we will delete it.
+Protecting the safety and privacy of children is important to us therefore, as an extra precaution, we will not permit children under 16 to be the Primary Member of an Aurigny Frequent Flyer account.
+As soon as we become aware of a party under 16 being a Primary Member of an account, we will delete it

 You should only add an additional member to your Aurigny Frequent Flyer account if you have their consent to do so and to provide the personal information requested.
 We will delete any information of an additional member collected without that person’s consent as soon as we become aware of it.